0xN3utr0n/Noteme/README.md

 The target can either be a shared object or an executable, but it's required to be x86_64 compatible.
 The payload can be a shellcode or a statically linked ELF binary.

 Bear in mind that Noteme is still at a very early state of development.
-Therefore, only the userland execve() has been implemented yet.

 ## PT_NOTE Infection
 If the payload fits inside the PT_NOTE segment, replace the content.
 On the